Europe

 Arrow Down

-Depending on the foreign national’s status, background, and purpose, Armenia offers several pathways for legal work + residence:
+Depending on the foreign national’s status, background, and purpose, Armenia offers several pathways for legal work and residence:

-• Temporary work permit + Temporary Resident Card — the standard route for most foreign employees.
-Valid 1 year, renewable annually.
-Pebl+2Globalization Partners+2
+• Temporary work permit + Temporary Resident Card: The standard route for most foreign employees, but a separate work permit is not always needed depending on nationality/status.
+Valid for 1 year, renewable annually.

-• Long-term residence based on employment — for foreign professionals planning extended stay (if employment continues).
-Playroll+2Papaya Global+2
+• Long-term residence based on employment: Intended for foreign professionals planning an extended stay (if employment continues).

-Residence permit based on entrepreneurship / business ownership — for foreigners who set up their own company or register as sole proprietors.
+• Residence permit based on entrepreneurship / business ownership: For foreigners who set up their own company or register as sole proprietors.
 In that case, a separate employee-style work permit may not be required.
-Retrieve+2Globalization Partners+2

 Exemptions

-Some persons may be exempt from needing a work permit, including: certain highly skilled specialists, business owners/executives of their own companies, employees of foreign companies (on foreign payroll), and sometimes people under international or bilateral agreements (e.g. citizens of certain free‑movement zones).
-EURAXESS+2Retrieve+2
+Some individuals may be exempt from needing a work permit, including certain highly skilled specialists, company owners or executives, employees of foreign companies on foreign payroll, and individuals covered by international or bilateral agreements.

 In short: While the standard path is work permit + residence permit, the system allows flexibility depending on the person’s role and status.